kmarkus/rFSM/doc/README.txt

    (optional) will prevent the transition from being executed if it returns false.
 The =effect= function (optional) will be executed during the transitioning of the function.
-If no events are specified this is interpreted as *any* events will trigger the transition.
+If no events are specified, this is interpreted as *any* events will trigger the transition.

-   Three ways of specifying =src= and =target= states are supported:
+   Three ways of specifying the =src= and =target= states are
-   /local/, /relative/ or /absolute/.
+   supported: /local/, /relative/ or /absolute/.
 In the above example =stateX= and =stateY= are referenced locally and must therefore be defined within the same composite state as the transition.

-   Relative references specify states which are, relative to the position of the transition, more deeply nested.
-Such a reference starts with a leading dot.
+   Relative references specify states that are more deeply nested (relative to the position of the transition).
+Such references starts with a leading dot.
 For example: